Iran and state-sponsored terrorism: Riyadh compound bombings

-According to Seth G. Jones and Peter Bergen, the 2003 Riyadh compound bombings were planned by al Qaeda operatives in Iran, with apparent Iranian complicity.
+According to Seth G. Jones and Peter Bergen, the 2003 Riyadh compound bombings were planned by al Qaeda operatives in Iran, with apparent support from the Iranian government.
 In May 2003, then-State Department official Ryan Crocker provided information on the upcoming attack to Iranian officials, who apparently took no action.

 Opposing view

+British journalist Abdel Bari Atwan asserted in 2006 that Al-Qaeda's Iraq branch regarded Shia civilians as "legitimate targets for acts of violence".
+During the early Iraqi insurgency, Al-Qaeda in Iraq publicly declared war against the Iran-backed Badr Brigades, a group which was co-operating with the United States during that time.

 A West Point study based on documents uncovered in Osama bin Laden's compound in Abbottabad found that the Iran-al Qaeda "relationship is not one of alliance, but of indirect and unpleasant negotiations over the release of detained jihadis and their families, including members of bin Laden's family."
 According to longtime Central Intelligence Agency (CIA) analyst Bruce Riedel: "Rather than being secretly in bed with each other as some have argued, al Qaeda had a fairly hostile relationship with the Iranian regime.
 To get members of his family out of Iran, for example, bin Laden had an Iranian diplomat kidnapped and then traded.
 The Iranians released some of his family members in the deal but then double-crossed al Qaeda by not letting one of his daughters, Fatima, free."
-Similarly, Steve Coll observes that bin Laden "was as paranoid about Iran as he was about the C.I.A.
+Similarly, American journalist Steve Coll asserted that bin Laden "was as paranoid about Iran as he was about the C.I.A.
 He worried that Iranian doctors might use medical treatment as a pretense to inject his sons with tracking chips."

 Taliban insurgency

-U.S. and British officials have accused Iran of giving weapons and support to the Taliban insurgency in Afghanistan.
-Due to the Taliban takeover of Afghanistan, however, Iran had to close some of its consulates as a result.
+Iran does not designate the Taliban as a terrorist organization, and the IRGC actively opposed any U.S. presence in Afghanistan.
+American and British officials have accused Iran in the past of giving weapons and support to the Taliban insurgency.
+Due to the Taliban takeover of Afghanistan, Iran had to close some of its consulates in that country, but kept the embassy open.
+Unlike the tense relationship between the two sides in the 1990s, Iran competed with Pakistan in giving support to the reestablished Taliban government.

-US court judgments

-According to The Washington Free Beacon, On multiple occasions, US courts have awarded damages to the victims of terrorism; deemed payable by Iran on the basis that although the attacks were not directly controlled by Iran, evidence shows Iranian payments supporting these terrorist groups.
-There has been controversy over how to enforce these decisions in order to make Iran pay reparations.